fccagou/pyap/README.md

 ```

-## nagios poller
+## http poller

-Actually `nagios_poller` is a thread in `pyap` as a test code.
+Actually `http poller` is a thread in `pyap` as a test code.
 It must be coded
 in it own program.
 Pyap must not do polling AND sending alerts.

-If the optional pyap param (`nagios_url_status`) is set, a thread is started to
+If urls are provided in conf file or in parameters, a thread is started to
-poll informations from the url nagios_url_status.
-Request must returns json values
+poll informations from all the url.
+Request must returns json
-of nagios services status in the form :
+values of services status in the form :
 ```
 {"services":{ "ok":123, "warn":1, "crit":0, "unknown":0}}
 ```

+## Nagios/Shinken http poller

+The `data/nagios2json.php` file can be used on nagios/shinken server as a http
+poller.
+The php code uses [mklivestatus](http://mathias-kettner.de/checkmk_livestatus.html).

 ## blink(1)